Modalities/ml_filter/documentation/data_format.md

 [...]
 ```

 A dump is defined by the year and an incremental number (format: `yyyy-nn`).
 Each dump contains a folder for each language.
 Each language folder contains a number of JSONL files.
-Each jsonl JSONL contains a number of JSON-formatted documents.
+Each JSONL file contains a number of JSON-formatted documents.

-A single document in the JSONL file folows the format below.
-Besides the raw utf-8 encoded text, it has a unique identifier, metadata, and a number of features extracted from the text.
+A single document in the JSONL file follows the format below.
+Besides the raw utf-8 encoded text, it has a unique identifier and metadata containing a number of features extracted from the text.
 ```
 {
    "text":"Oscar Isaac im InterviewAls Oscar Isaac erfuhr, dass [...]",